thycotic/rabbitmq-helper/docs/usecases/federation/README.md

     * Make sure the firewall rule is open for the network type (public/private/domain) on each virtual/physical machine where RabbitMQ nodes will be installed.
     * TCP ports: 5672 (default) but can be configured
 * Enable federation support on the node/cluster that will be creating the upstream server.
-* Create a basic user on the upstream server to be used by the downstream server for connecting to the cluster.
+* Create a basic user on the upstream server which will be used by the downstream server to connect.

 > If you are establishing one-way federation, federation only needs to be enabled on the downstream server.